Cozyx213/extension-codechum/README.md

-This repository serves as a basic example of integrating frontend browser extensions with a Flask backend and utilizing Generative AI for dynamic coding solutions.   :<
+This repository serves as a basic example of integrating frontend browser extensions with a Flask backend and utilizing Generative AI for dynamic coding solutions.  :>
-     bruh gaga